sergo8/PasswordHacker/README.md

 # PasswordHacker

-See the conde in the following folder:
+See the code in the following folder:

 PasswordHacker/Password Hacker/task/hacking/